lhqing/ALLCools/_sources/api/ALLCools/clustering/feature_selection/index.rst

 .. autoapi-nested-parse::

-   Feature selection from a cell-by-feature matrix for further clustering, panel design and machine learning
+   Feature selection from a cell-by-feature matrix for further clustering, panel design and machine learning.